MIDFIELDR/midfieldr/docs/articles/art-070-starters.md

 *Initialize.*   Use the `term` and `student` data tables to obtain a data frame of student IDs meeting the data sufficiency and degree-seeking criteria.
-Appled to the practice data, this procedure yields the `baseline_mcid` data frame derived in [Blocs](https://midfieldr.github.io/midfieldr/articles/art-050-blocs.html#initial-processing) and included with midfieldr.
+Applied to the practice data, this procedure yields the `baseline_mcid` data frame derived in [Blocs](https://midfieldr.github.io/midfieldr/articles/art-050-blocs.html#initial-processing) and included with midfieldr.